Solutions

 Spontaneous mutation Models

-One notable animal model of XLH is the Hyp mouse, which derives from a spontaneous mutation in the PHEX gene, mirroring the genetic defect and exhibiting many of the characteristic features of human XLH.
+Hyp mouse is one unique example of an animal model of XLH.
+This model mouse suffers from XLH because of a single spontaneous mutation in PHEX gene which completely recapitulates the genetic defect and many of the clinical features of XLH.

 Optional Models: